 Why Data Scanning Is Important

 In some cases, this information is needed for day-to-day operations.
-In others, it is a data breach vulnerability.
-Data scanning is important for all organizations to support ready access to information and protect against potential data loss.
+In others, it can represent a data breach vulnerability.
+Data scanning is important for all organizations to support ready access to information and to protect against potential data loss.

 Data scanning can also help:

 - Catalog sensitive information to improve data protection.

 - Discover and maintain an inventory of sensitive data that is stored to ensure that it is included in data protection programs.

 - Enable content-aware protection by uncovering sensitive content and protecting it from leakage.